gavinyork/zephyr3d/libs/scene/src/animation/spring/README.md

 - 0 = no constraint (particles fly apart)
 - 1 = rigid constraint
 - Recommended: 0.7-0.9 for hair, 0.5-0.7 for cloth

+### Inertial Forces
+When enabled (default), the system calculates centrifugal and Coriolis forces when the root node rotates.
+- **Centrifugal force**: Pushes particles outward when rotating (a = ω × (ω × r))
+- **Coriolis force**: Affects particles moving in a rotating reference frame (a = -2ω × v)
+- Essential for realistic behavior when characters spin or turn quickly
+- Can be disabled for performance or artistic control via `setEnableInertialForces(false)`

 ## Implementation Details